The Joint Protective Stabilization Appliance

 DSC_4547.jpeg

-As seen below, anti‐retrusive ramps are often located just behind the front teeth.
+Anti‐retrusive ramps are usually located just behind the front teeth, as seen below.
 They are also occasionally located behind the molars or around missing teeth if there is space available.
 The optimal location of the ramps for each patient depends on the direction of the TMJ dislocation, the disk shape, and the condition of the teeth.

 The photo below shows an anti-retrusive ramp just beginning to engage the front teeth as the patient closes into the appliance.
 Further closing will slide the mandible forward away from the inflamed TMJ.